Esri/ember-esri-loader/README.md

 ### Configuration

-There is no required configuration for this addon, but the following options can be specified in your ember-cli-build.js file like this:
+If you are using ember-auto-import v2.x you will need to add the following options in your ember-cli-build.js file:

 ```
 let app = new EmberApp(defaults, {